Ideefixze/TutorialUnityMultiplayer/tutorial.md

 So our game is just a set of some operations on data: movement is just a change in position, attacking is reducing someone's health.
 A simulation of some sort that takes input from the player.
 What if we reexecuted all the operations on all multiplayer clients that begin with the same starting **game data**?

-In game example:
-When I cast a spell that heals my avatar, other players will see that my HP is no longer 10/100, but 100/100.
-We have to propagate those operation to other players.
-Of course, in client-server architecture we have to first communicate with the server.
-When and how we do that exactly?

 ### 1.2 Solutions and *Server Authority*

 If we take a look at the example with healing we can see that some solutions are better than others.
 Lets consider two ways we can do it: